markdoc/docs/pages/docs/syntax.md

 {% /markdoc-example %}

 \
-To learn how to create custom functions, check out our [Variables documentation](/docs/functions).
+For more information, check out the [Functions docs](/docs/functions).

 ## Next steps